The Stylistics

 The Stylistics are an American Philadelphia soul group that achieved their greatest chart success in the 1970s.
 They formed in 1968, with a lineup of singers Russell Thompkins Jr., Herb Murrell, Airrion Love, James Smith, and James Dunn.
 All of their U.S. hits were ballads characterized by the falsetto of Russell Thompkins Jr. and the production of Thom Bell.
-During the early 1970s, the group had twelve consecutive R&B top ten hits including "Stop, Look, Listen", "You Are Everything", "Betcha by Golly, Wow", "I'm Stone in Love with You", "Break Up to Make Up" and "You Make Me Feel Brand New".
+During the early 1970s, the group had twelve consecutive R&B top ten hits including "Stop, Look, Listen", "You Are Everything", "Betcha by Golly, Wow", "I'm Stone in Love with You", "Break Up to Make Up", "People Make the World Go Round" and "You Make Me Feel Brand New".
 They had five gold singles and three gold albums.

 Career

 Early years

 The Stylistics were created from two Philadelphia groups, the Percussions and the Monarchs.
 The two bands attended the same high school.
 The Stylistics was first conceived when Airrion Love's English teacher, Beverly Hamilton, suggested the two bands merge.
 Russell Thompkins Jr., James Smith, and Airrion Love came from the Monarchs.
 James Dunn and Herb Murrell were in the Percussions.
 The name "the Stylistics" came from their guitar player Robert Douglas.

 Three original members, Airrion Love, James Dunn, and Russell Thompkins Jr., were born in Philadelphia.
 Herb Murrell was born in Lane, South Carolina and James Smith was born in New York City, but moved to Philadelphia after his father's death in 1962.
 In 1970, the group recorded "You're a Big Girl Now", a song their road manager Marty Bryant co-wrote with Robert Douglas, a member of their backing band Slim and the Boys, and the single became a regional hit for Sebring Records.
 Producer Bill Perry spent $400 to record the song in the Virtue Studios in Philadelphia.
 The larger Avco Records soon signed the Stylistics, and the single eventually climbed to No. 7 on the US Billboard R&B chart in early 1971.